Jump to sectionWhat is workplace wellness?

 - Relaxation rooms

-- Onsite fitness opportunities
+- Onsite or virtual fitness opportunities

-Here is a list of workplace wellness programs that have been popular over time throughout the professional world.
+Here’s a list of workplace wellness programs that have been popular over time throughout the professional world.

 1. Stress reduction tools

 Though some stress is good, as a rule of thumb, it’s something people try to minimize.
 As wellness programs go, this one is likely the least expensive option and an easy place to start.
-Send out weekly messages about ways to reduce stress, improve sleep, handle conflict, and so on.

 But be realistic about the gap between the current work environment and the culture of care you envision.

+Simply sending messages about wellness and stress reduction is not usually effective.
 Without implementing any tangible changes to the system, it might be worse than doing nothing.

 Even better option: Provide space for employee-led sessions so that employees can try out new practices.
 Here, they can experiment with practices like deep breathing, meditation, and journaling.

-2. Weight loss programs
+2. Healthy eating programs

-Broaden the scope to incorporate:
+Better option: Broaden the scope to incorporate:

 - Healthy eating